 .
 Or if you have a less strong stomach, this

 .
-And he will have to have the other side done later because he has this on both sides.
+And he will have to have the other side done a few weeks later because he has this on both sides.
 The good news is that these bypass operations are nearly always successful in dramatically reducing the risk of stroke to nearly that of someone without this.

 So a few days later, we head in once again at 4:30 AM to get there at 6 for BRAIN SURGERY.
 Now I've been pretty competent up until this point, but here I am, driving him into a hospital where a bunch of, well, kids, really, are going to do BRAIN SURGERY, and the Runaway Freight Train of Dread starts going and I start wondering what this parade of children in scrubs, little paper caps, and white coats who look like they are starring in a hospital show on the WB are going to hand back to me after they get done with Mr. B's brain.

 At this point, Mr. B. is scared shitless, I'm scared shitless, and the usual pre-op bullshit seems kind of surreal.
 There are more machines that go "PING", more needles, another bedside neuro test with the chorus of the Announcer's Test, and then the anesthesiologist comes in.
 He looks maybe twenty-one.
 So if Dr. Chess Club is the president of the college chess club, the anesthesiologist is the guy from whom all the college kids buy their pot.
 Every third word out of this guy's mouth -- and please remember that he is the ANESTHESIOLOGIST, and anesthesia with moyamoya patients is tricky even when you are correcting it -- is "awesome" or "dude".
 With his blondish hair peeking out from under his little scrub cap, I am already thinking of him as "Spicoli